 Index Futures, Futures on stocks, Bond Futures, Interest Rate Futures and several other types of futures exist.

-There is a lot of information given – no doubt almost everything you need to know about forwards and futures are present except for numerical problems.
+There is a lot of information given – no doubt almost everything you need to know about forwards vs futures are present except for numerical problems.
 Due to its liquidity, Futures are more commonly traded than Forwards in general although it depends on the underlying.

 This has been a guide to highlighting the key differences Forwards vs Futures.
 Here we discussed the differences with respect to Margin, Quantity, Quality and Maturity of Forwards and Futures.
 You may learn more about derivatives from the following articles –

 - Backwardation vs Contango – What’s the Difference?